Presurgical Evaluation

 MRI-Negative Epilepsy

-- Definition: no identifiable lesion on 3T MRI; affects up to 30% of drug-resistant focal epilepsy patients
+- Definition: no identifiable lesion on 3T MRI; affects 20–40% of drug-resistant focal epilepsy patients (depending on imaging protocol and field strength)

 - Surgical outcomes: 30–45% Engel I (vs. 60–70% for lesional TLE) — counsel patients about lower probability